sfarrens/sfof/docs/readme.md

 #Cat_Split Code

-This code divides galaxy catalogues into overlapping pieces to facilitate the running of the FoF code (main).
+This code divides galaxy catalogues into overlapping pieces to facilitate the running of the FoF code (Main).
 At present the code can only read ASCII files.

 **Input Format**